joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

 Given our tree, `iterativeDFS` would print the values in the order: `A, B, C, D, E, F, G, H, I, J, K`

 ### Breadth First Search/Traversal (BFS)
 Also known as Level-Order traversal.
-Trees can be traversed in breadth-first fashion, where we visit every node on a level before going to a lower level.
+Trees can be traversed in a breadth-first fashion, where we visit every node on a level before going to a lower level.
 This search is referred to as breadth-first search (BFS), as the search tree is broadened as much as possible on each depth before going to the next depth.

 ![level-order-traversal](https://upload.wikimedia.org/wikipedia/commons/d/d1/Sorted_binary_tree_breadth-first_traversal.svg)